acquire-project/acquire-docs/docs/get_started.md

-# Get Started
+# Getting started

-The `acquire-zarr` library provides both Python and C interfaces.
+You can use `acquire-zarr` to stream data in either Python or C/C++ programs.
+This document provides a quick overview of how to get started with both languages.

+> [!TIP]
+> New to Zarr streaming?
+Check out our [Core concepts](core_concepts.md) page to understand the key terminology used throughout this guide.

-## Get Started with Python
+## Getting started with Python

-### Install the Python library
+### Installation

-The `acquire-zarr` Python library is compatible with Python versions 3.9-3.13.
+The `acquire-zarr` Python library is supported for Python versions 3.9-3.13.

-To install the library on Windows, macOS, or Ubuntu, run the following command:
+To install the library on Windows, macOS, or Linux, run the following command, after ensuring that the `python` command points to the correct Python version you want to use:

 ```bash
 python -m pip install acquire-zarr